Home > GK Article > World Laughter Day

 History of World Laughter Day

 It was on May 10, 1998, when the first World Laughter Day was organized in Mumbai.
-On that day, Dr. Kataria gathered at a public place, along with thousands of his supporters and experienced the magical effect of laughter first hand.
-What was earlier seen as just a small movement, turned into an international phenomenon before long.
-Villages after villages, cities after cities and then the whole world adopted the tradition, accepting the timeless significance of laughter.
+On that day, Dr. Kataria gathered at a public place, along with thousands of his supporters, and experienced the magical effect of laughter firsthand.
+What was earlier seen as just a small movement turned into an international phenomenon before long.
+Villages after villages, cities after cities, and then the whole world adopted the tradition, accepting the timeless significance of laughter.

 The Purpose Behind Celebrating World Laughter Day